Inovaworks/quartz-mongodb/README.md

 By default you are allowed to pass any `java.io.Serializable` objects inside `JobDataMap`.
 It will be serialized and stored as a `base64` string.

-If your `JobDataMap` only contains simple types, it may be stored directly inside MongoDB to save some performance.
+If your `JobDataMap` only contains simple types, it may be stored directly inside MongoDB or Cassandra to save some performance.

     org.quartz.jobStore.jobDataAsBase64=false